flashbots/suave-specs/specs/rigil/mevm.md

 ## Overview

 This document provides the technical specification for the MEVM, a modified version of the Ethereum Virtual Machine (EVM).
-The MEVM is a set of precompiles to interact with APIs, two of these API services are the Confidential Data Store and the SUAVE Execution (SUAVEX) name space.
+The MEVM is a set of precompiles to interact with APIs; two of these API services are the Confidential Data Store and the SUAVE Execution (SUAVEX) namespace.
 There may be other API endpoints in the future.

 ## Modified Interpreter

-Under the hood the MEVM is a modified EVM Interpreter which is able to use a new runtime called the `SuaveExecutionBackend`.
+Under the hood, the MEVM is a modified EVM Interpreter which is able to use a new runtime called the `SuaveExecutionBackend`.

 ```mermaid
 graph TB